iammeosjin/perfdash/docs/template.md

 For each pull request reviewed, developers will be awarded points as follows:

 - Junior Developers:
-  - If the junior developer is the first to review: 40 points
+  - If the junior developer is the first to review: {JFPRR} points
-  - If the junior developer is not the first to review: 10 points
+  - If the junior developer is not the first to review: {JPRR} points
 - Senior Developers:
-  - If the senior developer is the first to review: 40 points
+  - If the senior developer is the first to review: {SFPRR} points
-  - If the senior developer is not the first to review: 25 points
+  - If the senior developer is not the first to review: {SPRR} points

 ### Points for Pull Request Lead Time